How do I know if my institution is eligible to apply for a grant?

-What is the typical duration of the Foundations' grants?
+What is the typical duration and grant amount of the Foundations' grants?

 Projects supported by the Foundations are typically 1-2 years in duration, but they can be longer or shorter depending on the nature of the activities.
 We currently do not have a limit on the duration of the grants we award.

 The Foundations are currently accepting funding requests in 2 Program Areas: Private Higher Education (PHE), and Interfaith Leadership and Religious Literacy (ILRL).
 PHE grants typically range from $25,000 to $300,000.
 ILRL grants typically range from $100,000 to $300,000.
 AVDF will also entertain larger requests.

 Will the Foundations support projects in original science and research?

 AVDF may support original science or research in some limited situations, in particular with our Designated Partner organizations in Environmental Solutions or Palliative Care.
 However, in all areas AVDF supports the dissemination of scientific research to the public.
 Proposals for this kind of dissemination should identify the ways in which the research will be distributed, as well as the difference the research will make in the lexicon of education or public awareness.